matje/draft-obsolete-dlv/draft-mekking-dnsop-obsolete-dlv.md

 and many top level domains (TLDs) were unsigned, to help entities with signed zones under an unsigned parent zone, or that have registrars that don't accept DS records.
-As of May 2019, the root zone is signed and 1389 out of 1531 TLDs have a secure delegation from the root and DLV has served its purpose and can now retire.
+As of May 2019, the root zone is signed and 1389 out of 1531 TLDs have a secure delegation from the root; thus DLV has served its purpose and can now retire.

 # Discussion